maawoo/Project_MAPM/README.md

 A Team MAPM Project

 ## Debugging
-In case the map isn't showing, turn off your adblocker and reload the browser window.
+In case the map or layers aren't showing up, turn off your adblocker and reload the browser window!

 ## Introduction